MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/1/index.md

 - [x] Penalties will be applied, and further audits may occur.
 - [ ] Only interest on late payment is charged, with no other consequences.

-> **Explanation:** Repeated failure to report income can result in penalties and additional scrutiny from the CRA, including possible audits.
+> **Explanation:**( Repeated failure to report income can result in penalties and additional scrutiny from the CRA, including possible audits.)

----

 ### Which of the following is a key characteristic of Canada’s federal Income Tax Act?